BBVA/spark-benchmarks/docs/TestDFSIO.md

   read --numFiles 10 --fileSize 1GB --inputDir hdfs://<hdfs-namenode>:8020/benchmarks/DFSIO
 ```

-Note that each time the *write* phase is executed, the benchmark data is previously deleted.
+Note that each time the *write* phase is executed, the benchmark data is previously cleaned up.
 However, if you need to force
-the deletion at any moment, you can use the command *clean*:
+the deletion at any moment, you can use the *clean* command:

 ```bash
 $SPARK_HOME/bin/spark-submit \